mcnutter1/ig-asset-system/docs/ARCHITECTURE.md

 - Add more controllers and endpoints.
 - Expand agents to gather software inventory, services, CVEs, etc.
 - Build richer UI or replace with your preferred framework.

+## Windows Polling

+- The Python poller now targets Windows hosts using a tiered strategy: it prefers native WMI/DCOM (via Impacket) and automatically falls back to WinRM/PowerShell (via pywinrm) when DCOM is blocked.
+- Collected datasets mirror the Unix probe: OS identity, architecture, boot time, adapter inventory (with MAC/IP details), disk usage, hardware metadata, and an optional installed applications list.
+- Configure Windows credentials in `poller/config.yml`; optional keys such as `domain`, `winrm_transport`, `winrm_use_ssl`, `applications_limit`, and `collect_applications` fine-tune authentication and inventory breadth.
+- Results are merged into the standard asset payload so existing API/UX surfaces immediately benefit from richer Windows telemetry.